 The tooltip control displays a pop-up with additional information about the shapes, markers, and bubbles when the end user taps the Xamarin.Forms Maps elements.

-Easily get started with XamarinForms Maps using a few simple lines of C# code, as demonstrated below.
+Easily get started with XamarinForms Maps using a few simple lines of XAML and C# code, as demonstrated below.
 Also explore our Xamarin.Forms Maps Example that shows you how to render the Xamarin.Forms Maps control.

 <maps:SfMaps> <maps:SfMaps.Layers> <maps:ShapeFileLayer/> </maps:SfMaps.Layers> </maps:SfMaps>